Skip to content

 ClassificationsART, 2-DIMENSIONAL

-Credit LineMuseum Purchase with the Rockwell Ambassadors
+Credit LineMuseum Purchase with the Robert and Hertha Rockwell Deaccession Fund in honor of The Rockwell Ambassadors

 Object number2023.7.2